Japanese Knotweed Removal Cost

 An on-site burial saves the costs of having the infected soil and knotweed disposed of at a specialist landfill.
 Instead, the soil is buried on-site.
 The cost for an on-site burial on an average-sized domestic garden will cost around £4,000 to £14,950.

-The job involves removing all of the infested soil and knotweed present and then burying these waste products at a different area on the site to a depth of at least five metres.
+The job involves removing all of the infested soil and knotweed present and then burying these waste products at a different area on the site to a depth of around five metres.

 This is a more cost-effective method than having the waste transported to be disposed of off-site.